 You have been refused a mortgage in principle

-A mortgage in principle is a conditional offer from the lender confirming the amount they are prepared to lend you ‘in principle’.
+A mortgage in principle is a conditional offer from the lender.
+It confirms the amount they are prepared to lend you ‘in principle’.
 To arrive at this figure, the lender checks your basic information and carries out a credit check.
 If you are declined at this stage, ask the lender why.

 Your mortgage is declined after you have received a mortgage in principle

-Receiving a mortgage in principle lets you know what the lender is conditionally prepared to lend you but isn’t a guarantee of being offered a mortgage.
+Receiving a mortgage in principle lets you know what the lender is conditionally prepared to lend you.
+However, it isn’t a guarantee of being offered a mortgage.
 If you are rejected at this stage, it’s usually because an in-depth check of your information has revealed that you don’t fully meet the lender’s criteria.
 Ask the lender why your application has been declined so that you can address the issue.

 The underwriter has declined your mortgage